Skew-Brauer graph algebras: Skew-Brauer graph algebras and trivial extension of skew-gentle algebras

-We call the vertices of $\Gamma_0^{\times}$ \emph{distinguished vertices} and the edges attached to an distinguished vertex will be called \emph{distinguished edges}.
-To emphasise that a vertex $v$ in $\Gamma$ is distinguished, we replace $v$ by a decorated vertex $v^{\times}$.
+We call the vertices of $\Gamma_0^{\times}$ \emph{special vertices} and the edges attached to a special vertex are called \emph{special edges}.
+To emphasize that a vertex $v$ in $\Gamma$ is special, we replace $v$ by a decorated vertex $v^{\times}$.

+Given a skew-Brauer graph $\Gamma^{\times}$, we call the underlying Brauer graph $\Gamma$ the \emph{auxiliary Brauer graph}, and we call $B_{\Gamma}$ the \emph{auxiliary Brauer graph algebra}. \end{defn}

-\begin{exmp} Consider the graph in Figure \ref{fig:example-1} where $\mf(v_i)=1$ for $i\in \{0,1, 4 \}$ and $\mf(v_j) \in \mathbf{N}$ for $j\in \{2,3\}$.
+\begin{exmp} Consider the graph in Figure \ref{fig:example-1} where $\mf(v_i^{\times})=1$ for $i\in \{0,1\}$, $\mf(v_4)=1$ and $\mf(v_j) \in \mathbf{N}$ for $j\in \{2,3\}$.